-Pete Souza is a freelance photographer in the Washington, D.C. area and Professor Emeritus of Visual Communication at Ohio University.
-Souza was the Chief Official White House Photographer for President Obama and the Director of the White House photo office.
+Pete Souza is a best-selling author, speaker and freelance photographer based in Madison, Wisconsin.
+He is also Professor Emeritus of Visual Communication at Ohio University.
+For all eight years of the Obama administration, Souza was the Chief Official White House Photographer and the Director of the White House photo office.

 Souza has won numerous photojournalism awards including several times in the prestigious Pictures of the Year annual competition, the NPPA's Best of Photojournalism, and the White House News Photographers Association's yearly contest.

 Souza has had solo exhibits of his photographs at the Leica Gallery in NYC; Stephen Kasher Gallery in NYC; The Kennedys Museum in Berlin, Germany; Etruscan Museum in Cortona, Italy; Kansas State University in Manhattan, Kansas; Fermilab in Illinois; U.S. Naval Academy in Annapolis, Maryland; Navy Museum in Washington, D.C.; University of North Carolina in Chapel Hill, N.C.; Boston University; Ohio University in Athens, Ohio; and the National Press Club in Washington, D.C.
 His photographs have also been part of group exhibits at the National Archives, Smithsonian Museum of American History, Corcoran Gallery of Art, the Newseum, and the 92nd Street Y in NYC.
 His traveling exhibit, "Two Presidents: Obama and Reagan," debuts in early February 2019.